A HISTORY OF LEIGH PARK, HAVANT

 Nevertheless in the 1950s many people were glad to get away from the crowded city of Portsmouth and to live near fields.

-Meanwhile Churches were built in Leigh Park.
+The new housing estate at Leigh Park continued to grow and in 1951 a plan for 1,500 more houses was approved.
+New streets were named after Hampshire villages or after local farms.
+By 1956 Middle Park Way had been built and by 1961 the population of Leigh Park was almost 30,000.
+Meanwhile, Churches were built in Leigh Park.
 From 1951 Roman Catholic mass was celebrated in a Nissan hut at Leigh Park.
 A Catholic chapel was built in Dunsbury Way in 1955.
 In 1970 it was replaced by St Michael and All Angels Church.
 A Methodist Church was built in Botley Drive in 1956 and the first Baptist Church in Leigh Park opened in 1957.
 St Francis Church was built in 1963 and St Albans in West Leigh was built in 1966.
-However St Michael and All Angels Catholic Church burned down in 2001.
+However, St Michael and All Angels Catholic Church burned down in 2001.

 Furthermore in the mid 1950s an industrial estate was built in Southeast Leigh Park.
 The first factory to open there was Minimodels ltd in 1954.

-In the 1960s Leigh Park was extended further when an estate was built at West Leigh.
+In the 1960s Leigh Park was extended further when a housing estate was built at West Leigh.
 Warren Park was built in 1966-1970.
 By then Leigh Park had a population of about 40,000.
 A new Community Centre opened in Leigh Park in 1963.
 It replaced one held in ex-naval buildings in Riders Lane.
-At the same time an ambulance station was opened.
+At the same time, an ambulance station was opened.
 So was a bowling alley.

 After 1979 the government made it easier for council house tenants to buy their own houses and today many of the houses in Leigh Park are privately owned.